Lampungese Costume and Popular Lampung Batik Motifs

 This Lampung batik is, without a doubt, quite popular.
 In this batik design, the characteristic of Lampung, known as a singer, is reflected.

-Everyone who wears this batik is, of course, pleased with themselves since this batik is a true introduction to the traditional singer of Lampung.
+Everyone who wears this batik is pleased with themselves since it is a proper introduction to the traditional singer of Lampung.

 Elephant Lampungese Batik Motif

-As Moms said, this Lampungese elephant batik is based on the well-known Lampung elephant motif from Indonesia.
+As Moms said, this Lampungese elephant batik is based on Indonesia's well-known Lampung elephant motif.

 Ship Lampungese Batik Motif